 Of course, there are also some downsides to working from home in a rural area.
 The first is that there may not be as many job opportunities.
 If you’re looking for a specific type of job, you may have better luck finding it in an urban area.

 Additionally, the pay may not be as good in rural areas.
-This is often due to the fact that there are fewer jobs available overall.
+This is often because there are fewer jobs available overall.

 However, that may not be the case as much as it used to as businesses in our small rural town are desperate for help and are paying higher wages today.
 We see help-wanted signs everywhere in our rural area.

 Another potential downside is that there may not be as many people around.
-This can be isolating for some people and make it difficult to stay motivated while working from home.
+This can be isolating for some people and makes it hard to stay motivated while working from home.

 Additionally, if you have kids, it can be hard to find childcare in a rural area since there are often fewer daycare options available.